Dynamic and Geometric Shifts in Wave Scattering: Examples

 where $\sigma = 2\,{\rm Im} (\psi^{L*}_{\rm in} \psi^R_{\rm in})$.
 Thus, to observe the geometric time shift \eqref{Delta_t_a}, one has to consider incoming wavepackets from the left and right that are phase-shifted by $\pi/2$.

-These examples demonstrate that even the simplest 1D systems can exhibit both dynamic and geometric shifts of conjugate variables.
+These examples demonstrate that even the simplest scalar 1D systems can exhibit both dynamic and geometric shifts of conjugate variables.
+(This is due to the fact that the scattering problem has two channels and involves a two-level-like formalism.)
 Remarkably, the signs of dynamic and geometric time shifts \eqref{Delta_t_s} and \eqref{Delta_t_a}, proportional to the reflection-coefficient derivative $\partial\vartheta/\partial\omega$, can be controlled by the relative phase of wavepackets incident from the two sides: $\psi_R=\pm \psi_L$ ($\tau = \pm 1$) or $\psi_R=\pm i\psi_L$ ($\sigma = \pm 1$).